Parent Support

 FIND ANOTHER ADULT

 Another option is to ask your teacher to attend and be the responsible adult.
-Teachers LOVE to observe at institute, and there is no charge for teachers who wish to observe, especially when they are helping their students.
+Teachers LOVE to attend JSSI.
+If you arrange this with your teacher, you can register them with your child.
 Or maybe your teacher knows a recent high school graduate or college student who would enjoy observing institute classes while attending with your child.
 Grandparents, aunt, uncles, and friends are also great supporters.

 CONSULT WITH YOUR TEACHER BEFORE REGISTERING